Rita-Li527/dataming_project/README.md

 ## Data Sets
 For flight data, we filter the original monthly data to the flights between LAX and LAS airport and select the first 70 columns.
-The we combined all the monthly data together to the following datasets:
+Then we combined all the monthly data together to the following datasets:

 `flights1819.csv`: flights data from June 2018 to December 2021

+`flight2021.csv`: flights data from Jan 2021 to Dec 2021

 `flights2223.csv`: flights data from January 2022 to May 2023

 For weather data